Leave of absence during school term time

 - If a pupil has not returned to school by the agreed date with no satisfactory explanation and the pupil remains on the roll of the school.

-We must also remind parents that school starts at 8.45am each day.
-Children must arrive at school at least 5 minutes before the start of the school day, wearing their correct school uniform, including school shoes and school ties when wearing winter uniform.
+We must also remind parents that school starts at 8.40am each day.
+Children must arrive at school at least 5 minutes before the start of the school day, wearing their correct school uniform.

 If a child needs to attend a medical appointment, parents should always try to make this outside of the school day, or make it for mid morning so that children can be given their registration mark at the start of the school day, and be back in school before lunch.